Follow-Up Medical Care

 - Key lab reports, x-ray reports, CT scans, and MRI reports

-- Contact information for all health professionals involved in your treatment and follow-up care
+- Contact information for all health professionals involved in your treatment

 - Any problems that occurred during or after treatment

-Guidelines for Follow-up Care
+Guidelines for Follow-Up Care

 The following programs or organizations provide helpful follow-up care guidelines for some cancers.
 You can use them to help you talk with your doctor, but they aren't meant to take the place of your doctor's knowledge or judgment.

-If you find that it's hard to talk with your doctor about these wellness issues, it may be helpful to know that the more you do it, the easier it becomes.
-Your doctor may also suggest other members of the health care team for you to talk with, such as a social worker, nutritionist, clergy member, or nurse.
+Ask your doctor about developing a survivorship care plan that includes ways you can take care of your physical, emotional, social, and spiritual needs.
+If you find that it's hard to talk about these issues, it may be helpful to know that the more you do it, the easier it becomes.
+Your doctor may also suggest another member of the health care team for you to talk with about wellness, such as a social worker, nutritionist, clergy member, or nurse.

 - Reduce anxiety and depression